-Section 2(b)(2)(D) of title 35 of the United States Code provides the USPTO with the authority to "establish regulations, not inconsistent with law, which . . . may govern the recognition and conduct of agents, attorneys, or other persons representing applicants or other parties before the Office."
-Part 11 of title 37 of the Code of Federal Regulations contains those regulations that govern the representation of others before the USPTO, including regulations relating to recognition to practice before the USPTO, investigations and disciplinary proceedings, and the USPTO Rules of Professional Conduct.
-Part 1 of title 37 of the Code of Federal Regulations addresses the rules of practice in patent cases, and most relevantly fees in patent matters.
-This notice sets forth proposed amendments to parts 1 and 11 as discussed herein.
+35 U.S.C.
+2(b)(2)(D) provides the USPTO with the authority to "establish regulations, not inconsistent with law, which . . . may govern the recognition and conduct of agents, attorneys, or other persons representing applicants or other parties before the Office."
+37 CFR part 11 contains those regulations that govern the representation of others before the USPTO, including regulations relating to the recognition to practice before the USPTO, investigations and disciplinary proceedings, and the USPTO Rules of Professional Conduct.
+37 CFR part 1 addresses the rules of practice in patent cases, and most relevantly fees in patent matters.
+This notice sets forth amendments to parts 1 and 11 as discussed herein.